StrikeEagleCC/ISU_ITec_Custom_CR-10/README.md

 Also, if the filament is very curly when feeding it into the sensor, it can become snagged.
 Straighten the filament prior to threading it through.

 If the sensor becomes damaged or unwanted, just unplug it.
-If you want to use a different sensor be aware that a firmware modification (and possibley a hardware modification) is likely to be necessary.
+If you want to use a different sensor be aware that a firmware modification is likely to be necessary.

 The filament sensor required the use of a pin on the microprocessor that was previously unused.
 A very small wire was soldered to this pin and used as the signal pin for the filament sensor.
 The M600 command is part of another feature called _Advanced Pause._ You can read more about filament runout sensors [here](http://marlinfw.org/docs/configuration/configuration.html#filament-runout-sensor) and about the advanced pause feature [here](http://marlinfw.org/docs/configuration/configuration.html#advanced-pause)

 #### Persistent Settings
 The original firmware on these printers did not support persistent settings.
-You could make changes to the settings form the menus or by issuing applicable commands, but if the printer was powered cycled, those settings would be replaced by the default values.
+You could make changes to the settings from the menus or by issuing applicable commands, but if the printer was powered cycled, those settings would be replaced by the default values.

-To store settings such as _Probe Z Offset_ or _Advanced K_, navigate to _Control>Store Settings_, or issue an `M500` command from a console.
+To store settings such as _Probe Z Offset_ or _Advance K_ (linear advance factor), navigate to _Control>Store Settings_, or issue an `M500` command from a console.
 Those settings will now persist through a reboot.
 To revert to the default settings, select _Restore failsafe_ or issue an `M502` command from a console. **Note** : **this will reset your _Probe Z-Offset_ to zero, and you will have to reset it!** Restoring default settings will not overwrite the stored settings unless you follow `M502` with `M500`

 If you make changes to settings and want to revert them to the stored settings, just power cycle the printer or issue an `M501` command to restore the stored settings.